 Other Germ-Fighting Travel Tips

 - Hotels.
-A 2006 study by researchers at the University of Virginia Health System found that when people with colds stayed overnight in hotel rooms, many surfaces remained contaminated with rhinovirus for at least a day.
-So how concerned should you be?
-"Most hotel rooms are better cleaned than most homes," Starke tells WebMD.
-"The towels and sheets are changed daily, and the room is cleaned somewhat every day."
-Still, some experts suggest wiping down remote controls, light switches, telephones, doorknobs, toilet seat handles, faucet handles, and other high-touch areas as a precaution when traveling with children.
+One study found that when people with colds stayed overnight in hotel rooms, many surfaces remained contaminated with rhinovirus for at least a day.
+But how concerned should you be?
+Health experts point out that most hotel rooms are better cleaned than most homes.
+Towels and sheets are changed daily, and the room is cleaned somewhat every day.
+Still, experts suggest wiping down remote controls, light switches, telephones, doorknobs, toilet seat handles, faucet handles, and other high-touch areas as a precaution when traveling with children.

 - Amusement parks.
 Be careful what you eat.
 Avoid food that may have been sitting out for a long time.
 Since you can't wipe down germy surfaces at amusement parks, hand hygiene is especially important.

 - Swimming pools and water parks.
 Have kids rinse off before and after taking the plunge at pools and water parks.
 These can be breeding grounds for pinkeye (conjunctivitis), skin viruses, and cryptosporidium and giardia, which cause diarrhea.
-"Chlorinating pools doesn't kill all harmful bacteria," Conway says.
+Chlorination does not kill all bacteria.
 Also teach young children to avoid swallowing water in pools and water parks.

 General Wellness Tips for Traveling Children